Help - I'm thirsty!

 Even swilling your mouth with some mouthwash can help ease a thirst!

 In hot weather, plastic ice cubes can cool your drink without contributing extra fluid.

 Don't forget non-drink liquids

 We know it’s not easy to monitor every last drop of liquid you consume but if you try to make small adjustments to your intake you WILL start to feel better, more quickly.

-Remember, though, it is not just drinks which need to be considered when you are trying to restrict the amount of liquid you take in.
-Milk on cereal, jelly, yogurts, gravy, soup and ice cream all have a high water content and really do need to be included.
+Remember, though, it is not just drinks which need to be considered when you are trying to reduce the amount of liquid you take in.
+Milk on cereal, jelly, yoghurts, gravy, soup and ice cream all have a high water content and really do need to be included.

-Your personal fluid restriction can vary depending on the amount of exercise you take, the temperature and the amount of urine you pass.
+Your personal fluid restriction can vary depending on how active you are, the temperature and the amount of urine you pass.